1/4cupplus 3 tablespoons reconstituted lemon juice (from a bottle)

 Pour the condensed milk in the bowl and beat until thoroughly blended.
 Do not add in the lemon juice or vanilla extract yet.

-Stir in the lemon juice and the vanilla extract.
+Stir in the lemon juice and the vanilla extract until combined.

 Pour the cream cheese mixture into the graham cracker crust.